syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Migrating-from-SfChart-to-SfCartesianChart.md

 # Migrating from SfChart to SfCartesianChart

-This section explains how to migrate the Xamarin SfChart to MAUI SfCartesianChart control. and this section helps you to identify equivalent Chart features/ APIs in SfCartesianChart.
+This section explains how to migrate the Xamarin SfChart to MAUI SfCartesianChart control.
+And this section helps you to identify equivalent Chart features/ APIs in SfCartesianChart.

 ## Adding Reference